Adamouization/ASP-Timetable/README.md

 ### How to run the program

-1. Download and unzip the json parse .jar file and move it to the root directory of the project Download the jar file [here](http://www.java2s.com/Code/Jar/j/Downloadjsonsimple111jar.htm).

-2. Go to the "src" foldr.
+1. Go to the "src" foldr.

-3. Compile the java code
-`javac -cp .:lib/json-simple-1.1.1.jar Timetable.java`

-4. Run the java program, piping the clingo output in JSON format into the java program `clingo -n 0 asp/main.lp asp/atoms.lp --outf=2 | java -cp .:lib/json-simple-1.1.1.jar Timetable`
+2. Run the python script, piping the clingo output in JSON format into the pythong script `clingo -n 0 asp/main.lp asp/atoms.lp --outf=2 | python Timetable.py`.

+3. Wait a few seconds until the timetable is generated in ASP and the GUI is launched in Python.

+4. Close the timetable's window to exit the program.

-5. If you just wish to run the AnsProlog files, use this command `clingo asp/main.lp asp/atoms.lp -n 0`
+5. If you just wish to run the AnsProlog files, use this command `clingo -n 0 asp/main.lp asp/atoms.lp`